WPP (NYSE:WPP) Downgraded by StockNews.com

-WPP (NYSE:WPP – Get Rating) was downgraded by StockNews.com from a “buy” rating to a “hold” rating in a research note issued on Saturday.
+StockNews.com downgraded shares of WPP (NYSE:WPP – Get Rating) from a buy rating to a hold rating in a report published on Saturday.

 WPP plc, a creative transformation company, provides communications, experience, commerce, and technology services in North America, the United Kingdom, Western Continental Europe, the Asia Pacific, Latin America, Africa, the Middle East, and Central and Eastern Europe.
 The company operates through three segments: Global Integrated Agencies, Public Relations, and Specialist Agencies.